Columbia Student Health Insurance

 Enrollment is on an annual basis and the fees will be applied during fall and spring terms.
 Students who are enrolled in the fall, cannot drop or change the coverage during the spring semester, even if their enrollment drops below 12 billable credits.
 Please be advised that if you meet the criteria of automatic enrollment, you will be enrolled for the entire year regardless of when your course registration takes place.

-Students automatically enrolled in the Gold level may upgrade to the Platinum level of the insurance plan by emailing firstname.lastname@example.org.
+Students automatically enrolled in Plan 90 may upgrade to Plan 100 level of coverage if interested by emailing firstname.lastname@example.org.
 Domestic students may also request to waive their automatic enrollment in the Columbia Student Health Insurance by documenting Acceptable and Comparable Coverage.
 A new insurance enrollment or waiver request must be submitted each year during the fall semester, regardless of if your insurance information has changed.

-Any registered Teachers College student in a degree-granting program (including part-time students and students taking only dissertation advisement) can opt to voluntarily enroll in either the Gold or Platinum level of the Columbia Student Health Insurance Plan.
+Any registered Teachers College student in a degree-granting program (including part-time students and students taking only dissertation advisement) can opt to voluntarily enroll in either the 90 or 100 level Plan of the Columbia Student Health Insurance.
 You can enroll in and select your level of insurance coverage online using myTC Portal beginning mid-July.
 To opt into the health fee only, please email Insurance and Immunization Records at email@example.com.

 There are two important deadlines to enroll in, upgrade, or request to waive the Columbia Student Health Insurance Plan, outlined below:

 September 30 via myTC Portal

 We strongly recommend that students finalize their health insurance decisions by September 20 (Fall) and February 15 (Spring), as deadlines for other offices may occur before ours.

 Requests to enroll in the Columbia Student Health Insurance after the deadline